gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 c.
 NC_DCR_TOTENG

 Set CR_FLUID to "NC_PdV_TOTENG", which is reported as "unsplit-pdv (Et+Ecr)" method in Gupta, Sharma, Mignone 2021.
-NC_DCR_TOTENG option is NOT recommended, to be removed in future release.
+NC_DCR_TOTENG option is NOT recommended, to be removed in future releases.

 Once you choose "EOS   IDEAL" and "CR_FLUID  NC_PdV_TOTENG".